Kioshi/Factorio-Alphamod/README.md

 * Added Smart Pump, that pumping only when conditions and filter (if any) are fulfilled
 * Added Open Pipe, liquid disposal that generate 2 pollution per liter when liquid isnt water
 * Added Open Pito into Water, liquid disposal that generate 1 pollution per liter when liquid isnt water
+* Added Electric Boiler that will not allow perpetum mobile or slow down liquid

 **New entities:**